CleanOak/clean-king/README.md

 To help customers in the East Midlands have easy access to our services by finding about us on our website.

 ### User Goals
-- Finding a cleaning service available in the East Middlands. i.e. Leicestershire, Derby, Loughborough etc.
+1. Finding a cleaning service available in the East Middlands. i.e. Leicestershire, Derby, Loughborough etc.
-- View a full description of the different services we provide
+2. View a full description of the different services we provide
-- Find Contact information about Clean King
+3. Find Contact information about Clean King
-- Find Social Network information about clean King
+4. Find Social Network information about clean King
-- Book a service through the website
+5. Book a service through the website

 ### Site Owner Goals
-- Boost engagement on the website
+1. Boost engagement on the website
-- Promote business presence online
+2. Promote business presence online
-- Increase revenue
+3. Increase revenue
-- Provide easy access of information
+4. Provide easy access of information

 ## User Experience

-### Target Audience
+### Target Customers
-- Customers who want their homes to be cleaned on special occasions and regularly
+1. Customers who want their homes to be cleaned on special occasions and regularly
-- Businesses who need their facility managed by experts
+2. Businesses who need their facility managed by experts
-- Big Industries like warehouses and factories
+3. Big Industries like warehouses and factories

 ### User Requrements and Expectations

-- An easy to use website with navigation system
+1. An easy to use website with navigation system
-- Acceible on all web browsers
+2. Acceible on all web browsers
-- Easy to find information about our services
+3. Easy to find information about our services
-- Very intuitive
+4. Very intuitive
-- Excellent and consistent page layouts
+5. Excellent and consistent page layouts

 ### User Stories